VeeDaisy/alx-low_level_programming/0x00-hello_world/README.md

-C program that prints using puts
+C program that prints using printf